awgrover/arduino-2-xod/README.md

 - [x] "this" is `"type": "@/input-adafruit-neopixel"`
 - [x] return this is `"type": "@/output-adafruit-neopixel"`
 - [ ] pointer types (return): uint8 * getPixels()
+-- convert that to a ref type, provide utils?
 - [ ] pointer types (args)
 - [ ] unnamed args: sine8(uint8_t) const,
 - [ ] skip statics